-Some of these texts include contact details for the fake bailiffs, but many do not and these latter messages are causing fear and confusion as people genuinely believe a bailiff is coming to seize goods.
-We have received dozens of calls over the last month from concerned members of the public who have received text messages similar to those described below and they do cause genuine concern.
+Some of these texts include limited contact details for the fake bailiffs, but many do not and these latter messages are causing fear and confusion as people genuinely believe a bailiff is coming to seize goods.
+We have received hundreds of calls over the last 18 months from concerned members of the public who have received text messages similar to those described below and they do cause genuine concern.

 Thankfully for the recipients, these types of actions are easy to distinguish from those of a genuine Bailiff, High Court Enforcement Officer (HCEO) or even debt collector.

 A genuine Bailiff or High Court Enforcement Officer will never:

 - Send an anonymous text message.

 - Cold call and demand immediate payment over the phone "to stop enforcement".

 - Refuse to confirm the name of the creditor or the reason for the alleged debt.